ImOnlyFire/drink-bungee/README.md

 # drink
 Dependency Injection-based Command Library for Spigot plugins inspired by Google's Guice and sk89q's Intake.

+Warning: this fork currently has not a good implementation of overrideExistingCommands option.
+Will add it in the future

 ## What is drink?
 drink is a command library designed to remove the repetitive code involved with writing commands for Spigot plugins specifically.